Russian star practices despite report of positive drug test

 If any athlete and team is disqualified or had results nullified, an appeal is likely, which could further delay the medals presentation.
 The Court of Arbitration for Sport has set up an office in Beijing to hear urgent cases.

-“Let’s, for the sake of understanding, wait for some explanations either from our sports officials or from the IOC,” Kremlin spokesman Dmitry Peskov said.
+Shoma Uno of Japan, who was third in the individual event and now stands to get a team silver medal, said he wasn’t certain of all the facts surrounding Valieva’s case but seemed to indicate the very notion of doping troubled him.

-While the Russian team dominated the competition, Valieva was the star.
-Along with winning the short program and free skate, she became the first woman to land a quadruple jump in Olympic competition.
+“Everybody is giving our best in practice to perform for an event like this,” Uno said.
+“What I think, good or bad, is not a big deal, but doping is something (to which) all athletes pay extra attention.”

-Many of the skaters that took part in the team competition, including American star Nathan Chen and Russian’s Mark Kondratiuk, are due to leave Beijing shortly after competing Thursday.
-They would miss any medal ceremony held later.
+Many of the skaters that took part in the team competition, including Chen and Kondratiuk, could be leaving the tightly controlled Olympic bubble for home after Thursday’s individual event and miss any medal ceremony held later.

 “Everyone is doing absolutely everything that the situation can be resolved as soon as possible,” Adams said, though he cautioned “as you know, legal issues can sometimes drag on.”